Għar Ħasan: History, archeology and etymology

-Pottery sherds excavated in Għar Ħasan in 2019 have been preliminary dated to around the mid-second millenium BC, corresponding to the Middle Bronze Age.
-The age of the rock-hewn chamber at the east end of the cave system is unknown, but visible tool marks suggest that it does not predate the first millenium BC.
+Pottery sherds excavated in Għar Ħasan in 2019 have been preliminary dated to around the mid-second millennium BC, corresponding to the Middle Bronze Age.
+The age of the rock-hewn chamber at the east end of the cave system is unknown, but visible tool marks suggest that it does not predate the first millennium BC.
 It is sometimes identified to have been a tomb, and pottery sherds found there have been attributed to the Roman era.
 According to tradition this chamber was the hideout of a Saracen called Hasan in the 12th century.

 The earliest known mention of the cave is in a notarial record from 1517.
 The cave's name – which is recorded as gar ilhasan (1517), gar ilchasan (1518), gar hasan (1525) and gar il chasan (1530) in early sources – is traditionally believed to be derived from the Arabic given name Hasan in reference to the folk tale, but it is also possible that it is actually derived from the Arabic words hasan (meaning "inaccessible place") or hisan (meaning "horses").
 The latter might be a reference to actual horses or to hippopotami which are known as hisan el bahar ("river horses") in Arabic; although no evidence of hippopotami has ever been found within Għar Ħasan, dwarf hippopotamus fossils have been found elsewhere in Malta including in nearby Għar Dalam.

 The cave was mentioned as a local attraction in 19th century descriptions of Malta, and in the 1860s a 10 feet trench was dug in the cave floor by Andrew Leith Adams.
 No fossil remains were reported to have been discovered at this point.
 Access to the cave was made safer to visitors with the construction of a passageway along the cliff face in around the early 20th century.
 During World War II, Għar Ħasan was used as a makeshift air raid shelter by local inhabitants.
 In the 1950s, the cave was surveyed by T. R. Shaw and two trenches were excavated.